stevensouza/automon/examples/README.md

 -----------------------------------
 The following is an example of invoking a program with LTW:

-**java   -Dorg.automon=sysout -Dorg.aspectj.weaver.loadtime.configuration=file:config/ajc-aop.xml -javaagent:libs/aspectjweaver.jar -classpath libs/automon-1.0.jar:libs/playground-1.0.jar com.stevesouza.automon.annotations.AnnotationTester**
+**java -Dorg.automon=sysout -Dorg.aspectj.weaver.loadtime.configuration=file:config/ajc-aop.xml -javaagent:libs/aspectjweaver.jar -classpath libs/automon-1.0.jar**:libs/playground-1.0.jar com.stevesouza.automon.annotations.AnnotationTester

 * **-Dorg.automon=sysout** - Specifies what implementation should be used to monitor your program.
 In this case we are simply printing all method invocations with System.out.println(..).
 Should you specify one of the other monitoring options such as jamon, javasimon, metrics